nexus-codes/Scoop-Spotify/README.md

     $ spicetify config current_theme Default
     $ scoop install spicetify-themes

-[genius-spicetify](https://github.com/khanhas/genius-spicetify) can be installed to fetch lyrics from Genius or Musixmatch:

-    $ scoop install genius-spicetify

 [spicetify-autoVolume](https://github.com/amanharwara/spicetify-autoVolume#changing-the-intervalminimum-volume)
 can be installed to automatically decrease the volume at specific intervals of time: